Sobhana-Jahan-Lisa/Graduate-Application-CRM-Workflow-Simulation/README.md

 - CSV export for applicants and summary reports
 - Help Desk ticket tracker
 - User guide and workflow documentation
-- Testing checklist for QA and process improvement

 ## Technologies Used